 We take the risks associated with COVID-19 very seriously and have created the following practices and procedures, staff training and collaborations in partnership with our suppliers to help keep us all healthy and safe.
-We will be doing our best, with your help, to be as safe and responsible as possible.
+We will be doing our best, with your help, to be as responsible as possible and minimize risks.

-- Offering our regular tour program with base camp and expedition tours.
+- Offering our full regular tour program with base camp and expedition tours.

 - Maximum group size of ten guests on base camp and eight guests on expedition tours.

-- Distancing between parties and guides at mandated distance (currently 2 metres) and wearing a mask when distance cannot be maintained.
+- Distancing between guests and guides to be at mandated distance (currently 2 metres) and wearing a mask when distance cannot be maintained.

-- All guests will be asked to compete a pre-screening questionnaire upon arrival to make sure nobody is showing symptoms or may pose a risk to others.
+- All guests will be asked to complete a pre-screening questionnaire upon arrival to make sure nobody is showing symptoms or may pose a risk to others.